google-research/language/language/xsp/README.md

 * `steps_between_saves` is the number of model steps between saving checkpoints.
 * `max_eval_steps` is the number of evaluation steps to train on before terminating evaluation.
 When not set, all of the evaluation data is used for evaluating.

+Make sure to edit your local model config to point to the correct path for the pretrained BERT (`pretrained_bert_dir`).

 For example:

 ```